 Here’s what she says “Turning babies can be frustrating, especially if you try many things and nothing works.
 In this situation it’s good to think of baby having its own wisdom at work.
 This makes for an element of surrender.
 You’ve done all that you can.
 Let go.
 Let God.”

 If you have any tips to add to this list, please comment below!

 Photo Credits: http://autismum.com/2012/08/19/guggie-and-her-gaggle/ and http://archive.tcoyf.com/forums

-Disclaimer: Content on this site in the form of opinions, ideas, recipes, and dietary advice are provided for general information only; is primarily educational in nature; and is not a substitute for the medical advice of your doctor or other health care professional that you, the reader, may require for any cause, now or in future.
-Always consult your doctor regarding any health problem you have and keep him or her fully informed as to the opinions, ideas, recipes, and dietary advice offered on this site that you find useful.
+Disclaimer: Content on this site in the form of opinions, ideas, recipes, and diet advice are provided for general information only, primarily educational in nature and not a substitute for medical advice of your doctor or other health care professional that you, the reader, may require for any cause, now or in future.
+Always consult doctor regarding any health problem you have and keep him or her fully informed as to the opinions, ideas, recipes, and dietary advice offered on this site that you find useful.

 May all bellies be happy!